Research

 Awards: Teachers College - The Provost's Grant For Conference Attendance & Presentation, Education Policy and Social Analysis Department Research Grant AY21-22

-Gender Bias in Classrooms: Results from Experimental Research in India
+No Gender Bias?
+Results from Experimental Research in India

 Partner: Directorate of School Education, Andhra Pradesh